aquarium and pond answers, information, articles, resources

 Separate pond veggie filter

-The pump is inserted inside this pump followed by volcanic rock and a bog plant such an Iris.
+The pump is inserted inside this pot followed by volcanic rock and a bog plant such an Iris.

 This allows for the pump to draw water to the Veggie Filter where large debris can be easily removed and the water is directed to a waterfall, fountain, or both (with a diverter valve).